Fentanyl Withdrawal Symptoms, Timeline & Detox

 How can I cope with fentanyl withdrawal symptoms?

 Fentanyl withdrawal can be profoundly uncomfortable, especially for people who quit “cold turkey” without medical support.
-There are no shortcuts or easy fentanyl withdrawal remedies that can prevent symptoms.
+There are no shortcuts or easy fentanyl withdrawal remedies that can prevent symptoms when you quit suddenly.
 However, people who participate in supervised medical detox programs have access to 24/7 medical professionals who can address concerns as they arise and, if appropriate, administer pharmacotherapies to mitigate the severity of withdrawal symptoms.
+This includes medication-assisted treatment (MAT) with methadone or buprenorphine if medically appropriate.
 Fentanyl withdrawal is best addressed in a professional rehab setting that includes medical detox.
 At the very least, someone facing fentanyl detox and withdrawal should seek professional assistance to obtain an appropriate tapering regimen.

 How long does fentanyl stay in your system?

-The fentanyl half-life varies quite a bit, depending on the formulation and the route of administration.
-There are three types of fentanyl: Pharmaceutical fentanyl, derivatives of pharmaceutical fentanyl and non-pharmaceutical (illicit) fentanyl, which all have different half-lives.
-Broadly speaking, intravenously administered pharmaceutical fentanyl has an average half-life of 7 hours, but the range spans from 3-12 hours.
-Transdermal fentanyl patches administer fentanyl through the skin, slowing the metabolic half-life to 20-27 hours.
+The fentanyl half-life varies quite a bit based on the formulation and the route of administration.
+There are three types of fentanyl: pharmaceutical fentanyl, derivatives of pharmaceutical fentanyl and non-pharmaceutical (illicit) fentanyl, which all have different half-lives.
+Broadly speaking, intravenously administered pharmaceutical fentanyl has an average half-life of 7 hours, but the range spans from 3 to 12 hours.
+Transdermal fentanyl patches administer fentanyl through the skin, slowing the metabolic half-life to 20 to 27 hours.
 Derivatives and illicit fentanyl have shorter half-lives than pharmaceutical fentanyl.

 Can I detox from fentanyl at home?

-Fentanyl dependence is a consequence of the brain becoming adapted to its presence.
-When someone who has become dependent on fentanyl quits abruptly, their brain will attempt to rapidly restore normal functionality.
-Unfortunately, this is not always a smooth process and, as brain chemistry rapidly changes, the result can include dangerous physical and psychological symptoms like seizures and hallucinations.
-For these reasons, quitting abruptly is never recommended for people who have developed a fentanyl dependence.
 It is strongly suggested that someone with a fentanyl use disorder consult with their doctor or an addiction specialist before they attempt to quit.
 People who choose to detox without medical supervision should prepare ahead of time.
-Enlist a trusted friend or family member who can be a cheerleader, errand runner, and motivational speaker.
-Discuss with them why recovery is important and what the short and long-term goals are.
-It can be very helpful if someone struggling to resist relapse is reminded of why they are pursuing sobriety.
+Enlist a trusted friend or family member who can be a cheerleader, errand runner and motivational speaker.
+Discuss with them why recovery is important and what the short- and long-term goals are.
+It can be very helpful when struggling to resist relapse to be reminded why they are pursuing sobriety.
 In addition, make sure the refrigerator is full of healthy food and water.
 Many people find that a quality multivitamin may help their symptoms.

 What is medication-assisted treatment for opioid addiction?